SumitSonitechti/Simple-Travel-Website/README.md

 ### About This Project

-Hello everyone! 👋 This is my first proper **HTML assignment** for my B.Tech 1st Year course, given by Mayank Lakhotia Sir.
+Hello everyone! 👋

-I was tasked with using all the fundamental HTML tags we've learned to create a simple, fun travel website.
+I was worked with using all the fundamental HTML tags we've learned to create a simple, fun travel website.
 This project includes **two linked HTML files** to show basic navigation between pages.
 I tried my best to structure it neatly!

 ### What's Included (A Deep Dive into the Code! 🤓)